gajus/slonik/README.md

 `);
 ```

-slonik does not bundle a sanitizer because the right policy (how to serialize `Error`, whether to strip or throw on null bytes, how to represent `BigInt`, etc.) is application-specific.
+Slonik does not bundle a sanitizer because the right policy (how to serialize `Error`, whether to strip or throw on null bytes, how to represent `BigInt`, etc.) is application-specific.

 ### <code>sql.list</code>